The Public-Private Partnership Law Review: Germany

 iii Distribution of risk

 The parties may deviate from these general provisions in the contract.
-With regard to the construction of motorways, the main difference between the models used for PPP relates to the allocation of risks for the use of the motorway (by HGVs).
-Whereas the private partner has the risk that the motorway is not sufficiently used in contracts that base the payments on the amount of toll incurred for the section (i.e., under the extension model),57 the public authority takes this risk with regard to contracts that base the payment on the availability of the relevant section (i.e., under the availability model; see Subsection i).
-Similarly, in the case of the award of concessions, which allow the private partner to market its services to third parties (e.g., use public space for advertisement or levy a fee for the use of a parking deck in the city centre), the private partner assumes the risk that the facility is used sufficiently.
+With regard to the construction of motorways, the main difference between the models used for PPPs relates to the allocation of risks for the use of a motorway (by HGVs).
+Whereas the private partner has the risk that the motorway is not sufficiently used in contracts that base the payments on the amount of toll incurred for the section (i.e., under the extension model),60 the public authority takes this risk with regard to contracts that base the payment on the availability of the relevant section (i.e., under the availability model; see subsection i).
+Similarly, in the case of the award of concessions, which allow the private partner to market its services to third parties (e.g., use a public space for advertisement or levy a fee for the use of a parking deck in a city centre), the private partner assumes the risk that the facility is used sufficiently.
 In some of these cases, such as awarded electricity or gas concessions, these risks are reduced because the grid constitutes a natural monopoly for the private partner on the relevant services.

 iv Adjustment and revision

-Under public procurement law, the adjustment and modification of PPP contracts may require a new public procurement procedure if the contract has been materially changed (see Section 132 GWB).
+Under public procurement law, the adjustment and modification of PPP contracts may require a new public procurement procedure if the contract would be materially changed (see Section 132 GWB).
 An adjustment or modification qualifies as material if it changes material provisions of the agreement and the amendment shows the intent of the parties to renegotiate the agreement.
-Further specific provisions regulate the exchange of the contractor, a change in pricing, a modification of the contract term and of the scope of works or services.
+Further specific provisions regulate the exchange of the contractor, a change in pricing, and a modification of the contract term and of the scope of works or services.

 v Ownership of underlying assets

 In most cases discussed in this section, the government would generally retain the private property.
-However, if the project encompasses a transfer of real estate, such an agreement has to be notarised (see Section 311b(1)(1) BGB).
-The actual transfer of ownership has to be registered in the private real estate register (see Section 873(1) BGB).
-In addition, the sale of real property by the public authority may require a permit from the ministry of finance or a supervisory authority.
+However, if the project encompasses a transfer of real property, such an agreement has to be notarised (see Section 311b(1) BGB).
+The actual transfer of ownership has to be registered in the land register (see Section 873(1) BGB).
+In addition, the sale of real property by the public authority may require a permit from the Ministry of Finance or a supervisory authority.

 vi Early termination